 Advanced Standing: Advanced Standing is used when, following an assessment of prior learning or qualifications equivalence, it is evident that a learner can enter a programme at an advanced level.
 The rules for Advanced Standing must be detailed in the approved programme document.

 Advanced Standing applies where an RPL applicant has been assessed for courses, qualifications and/or an APEL process in which the outcomes equate to at least 60 credits towards an Otago Polytechnic qualification.
-An exception is the Masters of Professional Practice where Advanced Standing can be awarded for outcomes that equate to at least 30 credits.

 Advanced Standing may include CC and CT, however these will be indicated separately on transcripts.